lpolovets/lpolovets.github.io/README.md

 We try to do monthly syncs with every founder we work with, and of course we’re always available ad hoc whenever anything urgent comes up.

+Our approach is to be actively helpful and supportive without being meddlesome or getting in the way.
+We're laid back and nonjudgmental -- whether things are going well or not, we're not going to add to your stress; we're just going to roll up our sleeves to help wherever we can.

 Areas where we can help:
 * fundraising
   * narrative and pitch deck prep
   * pitch practice
   * intros to top investors
+* product and copy feedback
+* GTM strategy
 * pricing design
-* GTM strategy
+* hiring
-* product and copy feedback
+ * we help with sourcing whenever we meet a great person that could be a mutual fit for your company.
+(VCs often promising sourcing help, but unless they have a large recruiting team they are unlikely to fulfill that promise.
+One recruiter across dozens of companies can only do so much).
+ * where we can help is with recruiting process design, job spec reviews, and comp planning.
+ * we can also help close candidates by getting on the phone with them and sharing why investors are excited about your company.
-* intros to domain experts and functional experts
+* intros to other founders, domain experts, functional experts, and anyone else in our network that you want to talk to.
-* discounts for commonly used tools (cloud credits, ATS and CRM software, productivity tools, etc.)
+* we have discounts with lots of service providers, and for commonly used tools (public clouds, ATS and CRM software, productivity tools, etc.)

 ## Portfolio Companies